 Next: That label may be misleading …

-The New York Times notes most foods that are fat-free have just as many calories as the full-fat versions.
-And these processed foods typically have more sugars, artificial sweeteners, sodium, or carbs added to make the product taste great.
+The low-fat food craze hit groceries in the ’90s.
+And you can still get fatless versions of favorites like yogurt, cheese, and milk.
+But that doesn’t mean you should.
+The New York Times notes most fat-free foods have just as many calories as the full-fat versions.
+And the processed foods tend to have more sugars, artificial sweeteners, and carbs to make the product taste great.